Skip to main content

 Twenty doses from one vial.

-Example 4: Choosing your diluent volume
+Example 4: Choosing the diluent volume

 • Concentration: 5 mg / 1 ml = 5 mg/ml